Bob Carruthers (politician)

-Robert Arthur Carruthers is a Canadian former politician.
+Robert Arthur Carruthers is a former Canadian politician.
 He represented the electoral district of Hants East in the Nova Scotia House of Assembly from 1993 to 1998.
 He was a member of the Nova Scotia Liberal Party.

 A graduate of Saint Mary's University and Dalhousie Law School, Carruthers started his own law firm in 1980.
 After serving two terms as a municipal councillor, Carruthers entered provincial politics in the 1993 election, winning the Hants East riding by 638 votes.
 A backbench member of the John Savage government, Carruthers was named caucus whip in 1996.
-Carruthers did not reoffer in the 1998 election.
+Carruthers did not re-offer in the 1998 election.